highamm/datascience234/docs/01-intro.md

 3. If you would like, rename your file to something like Week0_YOURLASTNAME.html, but, make sure to keep the correct extension (either .html or .Rmd).

 4. After you export it, the file should appear in your downloads folder.
-Now, go to Sakai -> Assignments -> Week 0 Exercises and complete the upload process.
+Now, go to Canvas -> Assignments and complete the upload process.

 Nice work: we will dive into `ggplot()` in the `ggplot2` package next!